Friday, December 18, 2020

 First-hand Bible knowledge from personal Bible study is essential.
 We do need ministers, teachers, Christian fellowship, and Christian literature to help us, and there are difficulties in the Bible, but for the most part the Bible is self-explanatory and self-interpreting when one is familiar with its contents.
 (Psalm 119:130; Proverbs 2:3-6; II Timothy 2:15; 3:16-17; Ephesians 4:11-15; I Peter 2:2)

-Christ deliberately bypassed the religious elite and highly educated to reveal truths to ordinary people and the Apostles commended and encouraged personal study and discernment.
+When Christ walked the earth, he deliberately bypassed the religious elite and highly educated to reveal truths to ordinary people, and the Apostles commended and encouraged personal growth, study, and discernment.
 The Bible was written to be read and understood by ordinary people and God's truth is not hidden from everyone except for a few clever individuals.
-The Bible is the complete word of God and the final authority and the truth can withstand questions and criticism.
 So why should we assume that God intended for us to accept the teachings of people claiming to have some special key to understanding Scripture without personal study and discernment to verify their teachings?
-(Acts 17:11; I Thessalonians 5:21; II Timothy 3:16)

 Further reading: